Relativistic spin hydrodynamics with torsion and linear response theory for spin relaxation: Derivation of spin hydrodynamics

 where the rank-four viscous tensors are decomposed as Eq.~\eqref{eq:viscous-tensor}.
 Thus, the first-order spin hydrodynamics with one flavour current is equipped with three viscosities $\eta$, $\zeta$, and $\etas$ and one conductivity $\kappa_n$.
 Once we know their values (and also the equation of state), the Ward-Takahashi identities form a closed set of equations for the energy-momentum, spin, and flavor charge densities.
 This completes the phenomenological derivation of hydrodynamics with spin polarization.

 A few remarks are in order here.
 The present analysis uses the same strategy as Ref.~\cite{Hattori:2019lfp}, but we have some modifications that originate from the total anti-symmetry of the spin current.
 This difference eliminates three dynamical spin densities attached to the boost, and, as a result, one of the transport coefficients, the boost heat conductivity, found in Ref.~\cite{Hattori:2019lfp}, disappears.
 Also, the power counting scheme is a little different from that used in Ref.~\cite{Gallegos:2021bzp}, which makes it difficult to give a direct comparison with their constitutive relation (see the discussion at the end of Sec.~\ref{sec:linear-mode}). \footnote{ In principle, there can be second order derivative corrections in $\Theta_{\hat{a}\hat{b}}$, which contribute to the right-hand side of the spin-current conservation equation~\eqref{eq:spinCurrentConservation}.
 Those would have to be included if derivatives were our only expansion quantity, see for example~\cite{Gallegos:2021bzp}.
-Recall, however, that we here consider the spin relaxation rate $\Gamma_s$, which is counted on the same order as the frequency because we are considering the spin hydrodynamic regime (recall Figure~\ref{fig:energy-scale}). } Lastly, one could try to use the novel derivative expansion scheme introduced in Ref.~\cite{Li:2020eon}, treating fluid vorticity and temperature gradients differently from other dissipative first order gradients such as shear and bulk tensors.
+Recall, however, that we here consider the spin relaxation rate $\Gamma_s$, which is counted on the same order as the frequency because we are considering the spin hydrodynamic regime (recall Figure~\ref{fig:energy-scale}). } We here emphasize that our identification of the spin hydrodynamic regime allows a consistent truncation for the spin hydrodynamic equations.
+To see this, let us consider the Ward-Takahashi identity in the flat spacetime $\partial_0 \Sigma^{0}_{~\ha\hb} + \partial_i \Sigma^{0}_{~\ha\hb} = - (\Theta_{\ha\hb} - \Theta_{\hb\ha})$.
+According to our power counting scheme \eqref{eq:power-counting}, the first term on the left-hand side is counted as $O(\omega \partial)$ while the right-hand side will be identified as $O(\Gamma_s \partial)$ (see Sec.~\ref{sec:linear-mode}).
+These are precisely balanced when we consider the spin hydrodynamic regime $\omega = O (\Gamma_s)$.
+Lastly, one could try to use the novel derivative expansion scheme introduced in Ref.~\cite{Li:2020eon}, treating fluid vorticity and temperature gradients differently from other dissipative first order gradients such as shear and bulk tensors.
 This allows to rigorously extend the entropy-current analysis to second or higher order terms that involve vorticity and temperature gradients, producing new constraints for second or higher order transport coefficients~\cite{Li:2020eon}.
 The application of this scheme to the present analysis may, for example, justify (\ref{eq:delta-sigma}) more rigorously.